zheka2304/innercore-mod-toolchain/CONFIG.md

 │  └─ {}
 │     ├─ type // "resource_directory", "gui", "minecraft_resource_pack", "minecraft_behavior_pack"
 │     ├─ path // relative path to resource folder
-│     └─ target: basename(this.path) // path in project after building
+│     └─ target: "<path>" // path in project after building │
+├─ additional: [] // additional directories that need to be included in project after building │  └─ {}
+│     ├─ source // relative path to folder, /* format is supported to include subfolders in folder │     ├─ targetDir // output path in project after building │     └─ targetFile: "<source>" // file name in target directory, will be added to end of path ├─ excludeFromRelease: [] // relative paths to folders excluded from project when building to release, /* format is supported to include subfolders in a folder
 │
-├─ additional: [] // additional directories that need to be included in project after building │  └─ {}
-│     ├─ source // relative path to folder, /* format is supported to include subfolders in folder │     ├─ targetDir // output path in project after building │     └─ targetFile: basename(this.source) // file name in target directory, will be added to end of path ├─ excludeFromRelease: [] // relative paths to folders excluded from project when building to release, /* format is supported to include subfolders in a folder
-├─ development: {} // development settings, to make assembling much more faster │  └─ clearOutput: false // whether clear output/ on every building, otherwise it will be cleaned when packaging to release │
+├─ development: {} // development settings, to make assembling much more faster │  ├─ comparingMode: "content" // recomputing changed files and directories strategy, may be "size", "modify" or "content" │  ├─ clearOutput: false // whether clear output/ on every building, otherwise it will be cleaned when packaging to release │  ├─ include: [] // files to include into every sources, here might be something like tests; only for tsc │  ├─ exclude: [] // files to exclude from every sources, if some of them already included, it willn't be excluded; only for tsc
-├─ tsconfig: {} // script compilation options, "compilerOptions" property of tsconfig.json; use IntelliSense in this file or run tsc --all to get option list
+│  ├─ tsc: [] // optional tsc compiler arguments list in terminal, run tsc --all to get help │  └─ watch: [] // optional tsc watcher arguments list in terminal, run tsc --all to get help ├─ tsconfig: {} // script compilation options, "compilerOptions" property of global tsconfig.json; use IntelliSense in this file or run tsc --all to get option list
+│
 ├─ gradle: {} // exclusive to java modding
 │  ├─ keepLibraries: true // whether to leave libraries in project after compilation │  ├─ keepSources: false // whether to leave sources in project after compilation